guilhermeangui/node-weather-app-ws/README.md

-# node-weather-app-ws
+# 🌤 node-weather-app
-NodeJS Weather App Web Server (For studies)
+Simple NodeJS weather app (for studies)

+## Usage:
+### Search for a place you want to know the weather
+node app.js search --address="São Paulo"